asilturk/NetworkLayerExample/README.md

 > It allows you to execute HTTP request, it incorporates NSURLSession internally.
 Every network service can execute just one request at a time, can cancel the request (big advantage), and has callbacks for success and failure responses.

+## Implementation

+For the implementation read the original blog post and take a look to `Network/Request`, `Network/Operations` and `Network/Mappers`.

 ## Unit Test

+You can find some test examples in `NetworkLayerExampleTest/NetworkLayerExampleTest.swift`.